 During attorney visits, a reasonable amount of legal materials may be allowed in the visiting area, with prior approval.
-Legal material may be transferred, but is subject to inspection for contraband.
-Inmates are expected to handle the transfer of legal materials through the mail as often as possible.
+Legal material may not be transferred and is subject to inspection for contraband.
+Inmates are expected to handle the transfer of legal materials through the mail.